 The Marketplace Saints are called to provide an achievable model of sustainable Christian community that can be adopted anywhere by people who are seeking to move from the present church model into kingdom community life.
 We’re not pastors or professional clergy, we’re just passionate believers who think God anoints and sends out ordinary people to do extraordinary things.
 We call ourselves, and those seeking to redefine church, Marketplace Saints!
-The Lighthouse model takes viable steps toward a new and vibrant church model where we bring as much of life together as possible under one roof, creating a new platform from which to operate.
-We believe that will encourage a new and exciting lifestyle for its participants that will impact both their lives and the life of the community around them!
+The Lighthouse model takes viable steps toward a new and vibrant Ekkleesia of the Spirit, where we bring as much of life together as possible under one roof, creating a new platform from which to operate.
+We believe that will encourage a new and exciting lifestyle for its participants that will impact both their lives and the life of the community around them.

 Our Ten Commandments of Community: